 It's important to know the meaning behind these cookies because, if you're lucky, your store-bought biscotti would exhibit some resemblance to the medieval-Italy originals.

 Let's just agree that the best biscotti out there are perfectly dense; perfectly crunchy (but never too hard to bite on); and perfectly flavorful.

 My mom makes a mean Italian anise biscotti.
-And I must confess, it has ruined my enjoyment of all neatly packaged, coffee-shop purchased biscotti.
-So I’ve set out to make my own version using cardamom and pistachios, my little one’s favorite nut she endearingly calls, “green peanuts.”
+And I must confess, it has ruined my enjoyment of all neatly packaged coffee-shop biscotti.
+So I've set out to make my own version of mom's biscotti except with a different flavor combo--pistachios and a hint of cardamom.